tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.40.10-dev1 =
+= 8.40.10-1 =

-(2017/04/02) Updated and added several new translation strings.
-Added a new WpssoAdmin method shared by the essential and advanced settings pages.
+(2017/04/02) Fixed an incorrect variable name in the notice for an outdated PHP / WP version.
+Added all available Advanced options in the Free version to the Essential settings page.

 = 8.40.9-1 =